PERMATApintar National Gifted Center: Admission

 Ujian UKM1 is the first selection test for students who wish to join programmes under PERMATApintar.
 Students who passed the Ujian UKM1 are invited to join the Ujian UKM2 held in UKM2 centres across the country.

 Ujian UKM2 is the second selection test to filter and search talented students who can join the School Holiday Camp.
 Those who pass UKM2 will then be invited to join the School Holiday Camp held in December every year.

-School Holiday Camp or PCS is an academic summer camp which offers 23 first year university courses which develop students interests in STEM.
-PCS is held twice each year, in June and December, until 2016 when the mid-year school holiday clashes with Ramadan, a fasting month for the Muslim majority in Malaysia.
-The December PCS is held for three weeks whereas the June PCS is held for two weeks.
-Those who are admitted to June PCS are from the previous year UKM2 participants.
+School Holiday Camp or PPCS is an academic summer camp that offers 23 first-year university courses that develop students interests in STEM.
+PPCS is held twice each year, in June and December, until 2016 when the mid-year school holiday clashes with Ramadan, a fasting month for the Muslim majority in Malaysia.
+The December PPCS is held for three weeks whereas the June PPCS is held for two weeks.
+Those who are admitted to June PPCS are from the previous year's UKM2 participants.

 The Ujian UKM3 or the third selection test is also conducted during the camp.
 Only those who passed UKM3 will then allowed to join the PERMATApintar High School programme.
 All participants were given a course based on their performance in UKM2.
-The courses given to the participants vary each year but some notable example of courses are Logical Reasoning, Robotics, Ethnomathematics, Astrophysics and Green Technology.
+The courses given to the participants vary each year but some notable examples of courses are Logical Reasoning, Robotics, Ethnomathematics, Astrophysics and Green Technology.

 Syllabus

 PERMATApintar uses Sijil Pelajaran Malaysia (SPM) curriculum as PERMATA's core curriculum with enrichment syllabus from Sijil Tinggi Pelajaran Malaysia (STPM) curriculum and United States' College Board Advanced Placement curriculum.
-The reason for merging curriculum mentioned above is to develop a curriculum that could challenge minds of Gifted student.
+The reason for merging the curriculum mentioned above is to develop a curriculum that could challenge the minds of Gifted student.

-The academics offered in PERMATApintar College is divided into two programs which are Foundation program and High school Diploma program.
-Foundation Program is offered to Foundation 1, 2 and 3 students whereas the High school Diploma program is offered to Level 1 and 2 students.
+The academics offered at PERMATApintar College are divided into two programs which are the Foundation program and High school Diploma program.
+The Foundation Program is offered to Foundation 1, 2, and 3 students whereas the High school Diploma program is offered to Level 1 and 2 students.

 The teaching and learning session in PERMATApintar is conducted based on the student-oriented learning system.
-Students who show extraordinary achievement in academic performance is allowed to join the Accelerated Learning Program which uses Curriculum Acceleration.
+Students who show extraordinary achievement in academic performance are allowed to join the Accelerated Learning Program which uses Curriculum Acceleration.
 The mode of teaching and learning is the Malay language for the national curriculum and English language is used if needed.